MDeekshit/workshop-building-end-to-end-application-aws-amplify-react/prerequisites.md

 5. For ""Description"", enter something about your environment.
 6. For **Environment type**, choose **New EC2** instance to create an Amazon EC2 environment
 7. On the New EC2 instance panel for Instance type, keep the **t3.small (2 GiB RAM + 2 vCPU)**
-8. For Platform, choose the type of Amazon EC2 instance: Amazon Linux 2
+8. For Platform, choose the type of Amazon EC2 instance: Amazon Linux 2.
-9. Leave other default options as it is
+9. Leave other default options as it is.
 10. Choose **Create** to create your environment, and then you're redirected to the home page.
 If the account is successfully created, a green flash bar appears at the top of the AWS Cloud9 console.
 You can select the new environment and choose **Open in Cloud9** to launch the IDE.

 <img src="./images/cloud9-ide-open.png" alt="Open in Cloud9 - Cloud9" width="600" height="auto">